wetw0rk/Sickle/CONTRIBUTING.md

  22         }
 ```

-Since this language is unique we won't need the `from_raw_to_escaped()` function.
+Since this language is unique, we won't need the `from_raw_to_escaped()` function.
 Let's comment it out for now to practice "good programming habits".
 However, we will delete it later.

 ```python
   2 #from sickle.common.lib.generic.convert import from_raw_to_escaped
 ```

 Next, we'll want to create an `op_str` variable.
 This will be the string that gets parsed by the `analyze_bytes()` function.
-Lucky for us *cs.py* (C# format) uses a very similiar format to rust so we can just copy and paste it into our new module.
+Lucky for us *cs.py* (C# format) uses a very similar format to rust so we can just copy and paste it into our new module.

 ```python
 def get_generated_lines(self, pinpoint=False, single_line=False):